F.A.Q. Frequently Asked Questions.

 These are custom, hand made products therefore some differences will occur between the pictures and the actual product received.

-Due to Australian customs regulations orders are prohibited from being sent out of Australia.
+Due to Australia Post restrictions and regulations, orders are prohibited from being sent out of Australia.
 All orders are restricted to Australian residents only.

 F.A.Q. and Care Information – Sterling Silver Pieces